New York Regional Director

-Hadara is an Vice President of Strategic Partnerships for Jerusalem U. Based in Atlanta, Hadara develops strategic relationships with organizations and markets Jerusalem U feature films and film courses worldwide.
+Hadara is Vice President of Distribution for Jerusalem U. Based in Atlanta, Hadara develops strategic relationships with organizations and markets Jerusalem U feature films and film courses worldwide.
 Hadara has been instrumental in building partnerships with media outlets, federations, communities, leaders and youth, and works with many Israel advocacy initiatives.
 Through her efforts millions of people have seen JU’s films on North American TV, and there have been screenings in 28 countries around the world.
 Prior to JU, Hadara had a clothing manufacturing business, and is a partner in a real estate development company.
 Hadara was co-founder of Chaver L’Chayal, “Friend of a Soldier” and sits on the boards of FIDF in Atlanta and the Counsel of Birthright Foundations.

 Brad Yellen is the Director of Strategic Partnerships at Jerusalem U, where he works to expand the organization's educational impact in the West Coast.
 Previously, Brad served as the Executive Director of JAM/Ashreinu, a leading Jewish engagement organization, where he channelled his talents to enhance the lives of Jews from all backgrounds.
 He gained business and leadership experience working as a young entrepreneur, corporate fast-tracker, world traveller and collegiate track and field captain.
 Brad is a Minnesota native and a graduate of Carleton College.